andyhedges/jmimeinfo/README.md

 System.out.println("This file is of " + mime + "mime-type");
 ```

-So far I haven't tested this against a modern version of the mime database from freedesktop please treat it as alpha code (even though it's 8+ years old).
+So far I haven't tested this against a modern version of the mime database from freedesktop.
+Please treat it as alpha code (even though it's 8+ years old).

 [shared-mime-info]: http://freedesktop.org/wiki/Software/shared-mime-info/